google/fledge-shim/README.md

 check their logic into this repo.
 Later, we may be able to use Web Assembly or something custom to avoid that requirement.

+Users may wish to test FLEDGE in circumstances where the privacy guarantees are not necessary, such as internal end-to-end testing.
+We will probably build support for running custom JavaScript in WebWorkers, behind a compile-time "testing only" flag.

 #### Reporting

 Because the MVP allows event level reporting, we do not need the same level of